ProactiveProgrammers/www.proactiveprogrammers.com/decks/discrete-structures-slides/mathematical-objects/slides.md

 ## Key Question

-> How do I use the concept of a relation and the industrially relevant practice
+> How do I use the concepts associated with object-oriented programming to
-> of object-oriented programming to correctly implement Python programs that
+> create and use objects for the purposes of performing mathematical
-> are easy to understand and maintain?
+>  computations like the moving average?

 </div>